awkns-projects/rom-ai/designDoc/A2AandMCPArchi.md

-# Multi-Agent System Architecture with MCP Server and A2A Protocol
+# Multi-Agent System Architecture with Pluggable MCP Protocol and A2A Protocol

 ## Overview

 This document describes the architecture of a decentralized multi-agent system for Web3 application generation, featuring:
 - **A2A (Agent-to-Agent) Protocol** for decentralized communication
-- **MCP (Model Context Protocol) Server** for Web3/Web2 information gathering
+- **Pluggable MCP (Model Context Protocol) Interface** for customizable information gathering
 - **V-Model Test-Driven Development** approach
 - **7-Stage Pipeline** for Web3 application generation